-When traditional insurance programs no longer meet a group's coverage needs or cost expectations for employee benefits, many turn to self-funding as a way to gain more control of their plans.
-These groups choose to take on financial risk to gain plan design flexibility and potential savings.
+In the ever-changing insurance marketplace, many employers are finding that traditional programs no longer meet their coverage needs or cost expectations for employee benefits.
+This leads them to the self-funded route as a way to gain more control of their plans.
+When opting to self-fund their benefits programs, these employers are choosing to take on financial risk in exchange for plan design flexibility and potential savings.

-What is Self-Funding?
+What Is Self-Funding?

-With a self-funded plan, the group, not a carrier, is responsible for the claims.
-This is different from a fully insured plan, wherein the employer pays a fixed premium to an insurance carrier that retains the risk (and also the gains or losses from each group's claims experience if they are less or more than the premium).
+With a self-funded plan, the employer, not a carrier, is responsible for the claims.
+This is different from a fully insured plan, wherein the employer pays a fixed premium to an insurance carrier that retains the risk (and also the gains or losses from each group's claims experience if the claims are less or more than the premium).

 A self-funded employer pays claims as they are presented.
 The plan is administered by a Third Party Administrator (TPA) or by an insurance carrier functioning in an Administrative Services Only (ASO) capacity.
-To protect the company's finances, the employer can purchase Stop Loss insurance to protect against the risk of catastrophic claims or higher utilization that results in high claims costs.
+To help protect the company's finances, the employer can purchase Stop Loss insurance, which works to protect against the risk of catastrophic claims or more significant utilization that results in higher than expected costs for overall claims.